SimonPadbury/eleventy-gulp-and-sass/README.md

 $ gulp "&" @11ty/eleventy --serve
 ```

-The two terminal commands above assume that you want to run your local Eleventy installation, e.g. if you don’t have Eleventy installed globally — see [https://www.11ty.dev/docs/usage/](https://www.11ty.dev/docs/usage/).
+The two terminal commands above assume that you want to run your _local_ Eleventy installation.
+A local installation of Eleventy is recommended — see [https://www.11ty.dev/docs/usage/](https://www.11ty.dev/docs/usage/).

 _(I am a Mac user, and I have been informed that the `&` symbol needs to be enclosed in quotemarks or the terminal command above won’t work on Windows.
 See also below where I have done something similar in the `package.json` script.
 I would appreciate it if someone can improve upon this solution — is there one way of writing a command like this, that works both on Macs and on Windows terminals?)_